mvc5/mvc5.github.io/overview/events.md

 ```

 ## Event Iterators
-An event configuration can be array or a [traversable](http://php.net/manual/en/class.traversable.php) object.
+An event configuration can be an array or a [traversable](http://php.net/manual/en/class.traversable.php) object.

 ```php
 'Mvc' => new \ArrayObject([